How can managers best support employees’ mental health

 COVID-19 has inflicted a serious mental health toll on many U.S. workers.

-As a result, many of these workers – especially those like nurses, doctors, and teachers – are reporting elevated levels of anxiety, depression, and sleeping problems.
-Americans are also drinking a lot more alcohol and overeating, and engaging in less physical activity.
+As a result, many of these workers – especially nurses, doctors, and teachers – report elevated anxiety, depression, and sleeping problems.
+Americans are also drinking a lot more alcohol, overeating, and less physical activity.
 One-third of them have gained weight since the start of the pandemic.

 I research the negative effects of stress on health and sleep.
 I also see many of these issues firsthand in my work as a clinical psychologist treating local firefighters for stress and other issues they encounter on the job and in their lives.